 Phone: (713) 798-8032

 The CryoEM Core provides state of the art services for imaging and 3-D reconstruction of individual molecules, macromolecules and, in limited situations, macromolecular structure within cells.
 This technique can provide structures at resolutions comparable to X-ray crystallography without the need to grow crystals, and with very small quantities of material.
 We are equipped with three Cryo TEMs all with current generation direct detector technology, and our services range from specimen screening to high resolution data collection and reconstruction.
-For more details, please see the CryoEM Core Website.
+For more information visit the CryoEM Core Website.

 Core Director: Steve Ludtke, Ph.D.